Phoenix (1980 video game): Reception and legacy

 In a retrospective review from AllGame, critic Brett Alan Weiss described the arcade version as a "one of the most impressive games the "slide-and-shoot" genre has to offer, bested only by Galaga (1981) in terms of sheer enjoyment and replayability" and said that "finely balanced" shooting action combined with "colorfully" animated graphics made Phoenix a classic in shooter genre.
 In his book The Video Game Guide (2013), Matt Fox compared the arcade game to Galaxian (1979), stating that Phoenix took its gameplay "a few screens further".
 Chris Wilkins of Eurogamer complimented the arcade game for expanding the gameplay of the shooter genre, specifically with the boss character and that the game was addictive as it "never fails to invoke the "one more go" desire in the player."
 In 1995, Flux magazine ranked the arcade version of Phoenix at #69 on their list of "Top 100 Video Games", saying that it was one of the better Space Invaders variations.
 Discussing the game in Retro Gamer, Nick Thorpe compared the game to Space Invaders, finding Phoenix "considerably advanced" due to its difficulty to predict behaviors of enemies and final boss fight while also noting that it lacked some elements from modern shooters, such as power-ups and a larger enemy variety.

 Weiss included the Atari 2600 port of Phoenix in his book The 100 Greatest Console Video Games 1977-1987 (2014).
 He wrote that the Atari port had rich graphics, crisp sound and excellent gameplay, preserving the feel of original arcade game.
 Retro Gamer included the Atari 2600 port of the game in their list of the top 25 games for the system in 2008.

 Phoenix was one of the first shooter games to have a boss battle.
+Mason said that "Despite numerous ground-breaking innovations, Phoenix is rarely mentioned in the same breath as its legendary arcade peers."
 Bosses would come to typify the shooter genre following the release of the game.
 Games that borrowed elements from Phoenix include Space Vultures, Gorf (1981), Pleiades (1981), and Condor Attack (1983).
 Bootleg versions of Phoenix were released in arcades as Condor, Griffon, Vautour, and Batman Part 2.